Mohit21GoJs/rsa-task/DEPLOY.md

 ## ✨ What This Deploys

-Your application will be deployed as 4 services on Render.io using Terraform:
+Your application will be deployed as 3 services on Render.io using Terraform:

 1. **🗄️ PostgreSQL Database** - Stores job applications and user data
 2. **🔧 Backend API** - NestJS API server with health checks
 3. **🎨 Frontend** - Next.js web application
-4. **⚙️ Temporal Worker** - Background job processing
+4. **⚙️ Background Worker** - Background job processing using external Temporal cluster

 ## 🏗️ Infrastructure as Code Benefits